In The News

 When I enter "Kenneth Hahn State Recreation Area" in my GPS, why does it give me an address on La Cienega?

 The La Cienega entrance is the official entrance to the park.
-There is a $6 cash-only parking fee on the weekends.
-Instead of entering the name of the park, route your car to "Don Lorenzo and La Brea."
+There is a $7 cash-only parking fee on the weekends.
+Enter here, take the road all the way up, and park by the Burke Roche picnic area/restrooms if you want to ONLY join the 9am yoga.

 What kind of trail will the group hike?